cornelius-tyranade/cornelius-tyranade/README.md

-- 👋 Hi, I’m Cornelius Tyranade
+- 👋 Hi, I’m Cornelius Tyranade!
-- 👀 I’m interested in Java & Javascript Programming
+- 👀 A Java enthusiast
-- 🌱 I’m currently learning Cloud Computing & Blockchain
+- 🌱 Interested in cloud and microservices technology
 - 📫 How to reach me tyranadeisn1@gmail.com